r1cebank/yaas/README.md

 In order to get some features to work properly, (not required for basic feature) we need to configure the hostname correctly in `./src/config/config.js`

 	host:       'http://localhost:3939'
-Here put the hostname of the server/computer you are running AAS on, if you don't know what to put, leave it default.
+Here put the hostname of the server/computer you are running YAAS on, if you don't know what to put, leave it default.

 **Note:** If you are using a custom port other than `3939`, please change the port name in `host` as well.